 One of the 40 global locations for creative Japanese kitchen by legendary chef Nobu Matsuhisa is this spacious seaside restaurant decorated by the Rockwell Group from New York.
 The sunset-view indoor dining space – with equally impressive outdoors in the summer – is totally worth the 30-minute drive from downtown.
 Nobu trusts acclaimed Greek chefs for the reinterpretation of certain iconic dishes.
 Omakase options with regular updates of drink pairings are also available for a maximum of 130 euro/140 USD.

 Greek Chef Costas Spiliadis opened his first Milos restaurant in Montreal back in 1979, followed by other successful locations: New York Midtown (1997), Athens (2004), Las Vegas (2010), Miami (2012), London (2015), and New York Hudson Yards (2019).
 As you may already know, the seafood-based menu is based on clarity, simplicity, and the finest quality of ingredients.
-Located inside the Hilton Hotel, it is a quintessential Mediterranean culinary experience.
+It is a quintessential Mediterranean culinary hotspot that was located inside the Hilton Hotel, but in Spring 2021 reopens at the heart of Athens’ historical center in a new charming space.

 The acronym doesn’t stand for but sounds like the Greek word ‘sítisi’, which translates as ‘feeding’.
-Via molecular kitchen techniques, chef Alex Tsiotinis who has worked alongside the likes of Alain Passard, Helenne Darroze, Eric Frechon, and Pascal Barbot, goes well beyond the essentials, introducing his so-called ‘guests’ to a maze of playful dishes.
+Via molecular kitchen techniques, chef Alex Tsiotinis who has worked alongside the likes of Alain Passard, Helenne Darroze, Eric Frechon, and Pascal Barbot, goes well beyond the essentials, introducing his customers to a maze of playful dishes.
 This downtown space feels homey, private, and elegant.
+It recently moved to a beautiful neoclassical building in one of the oldest neighborhoods of Athens.
+Its stylish backyard with sparse seating recreates the experience of quintessential Athenian outdoor dining.

 Greek celebrity chef Argiro Barbarigou has cooked at her family restaurant ‘Papadakis’ for local A-listers but also international ones such as Carla Bruni and Jean Paul Gaultier.
 Her seafood-based menu is a modernized version of the seaside Greek kitchen – her family business originating from the Cycladic island of Paros.
 The small neoclassic building – with a minimalist and art-decorated interior – is at the foothills of Mount Lycabettus, in the fashionable & upscale downtown district of Kolonaki.